Starlink Gen 3 Router

 235Devices Supported

-The Starlink Gen 3 router (model UTR-231) is a complete redesign from the routers included in older Starlink kits.
-It is the first Starlink router with WiFi 6, the first with tri-band radios, and the first with built-in Ethernet ports since the original Gen 1 round dish era.
-If you ordered a new Starlink Standard kit in 2024 or later, you already have one.
-If you are still running a Gen 1 or Gen 2 router, this is the upgrade path Starlink wants you to take.
+The Starlink Gen 3 router, also called Router 3, is a complete redesign from the routers included in older Starlink kits.
+It adds WiFi 6, tri-band radios, two built-in Ethernet LAN ports, stronger mesh support, and a useful front status LED.
+If you ordered a current Standard kit, you may already have it.
+If you are still using the older Gen 1 or Gen 2 router, this is the main Starlink-branded upgrade path.

 The practical question is whether it is worth spending money on.
-The short answer: if you have dead zones in your house, if your WiFi speeds do not match what your Starlink connection can actually deliver, or if you are stuck on a Gen 1 router with no Ethernet ports and no mesh support, the Gen 3 router is a meaningful upgrade at the current $80 price point.
-If your Gen 2 setup already works well and you are getting adequate speeds on all your devices, you can probably wait.
+The short answer: if you have dead zones, if your WiFi speeds do not match what your Starlink connection can actually deliver, or if you are stuck on a Gen 1 router with weaker WiFi and no modern mesh support, the Gen 3 router is a meaningful upgrade.
+If your Gen 2 setup already covers your whole home well, you can probably wait or add a mesh node only where you need it.

-This guide covers everything you need to know: real-world speed tests, setup instructions for every dish generation, mesh networking capabilities, how it compares to the new Router Mini, and whether a third-party router makes more sense for your situation.
+This guide covers the specs, real-world WiFi speed tests, setup notes for different Starlink dish generations, mesh networking, how it compares with Router Mini, and whether a third-party router makes more sense for your situation.

-What the Gen 3 router will NOT do: It will not make your Starlink internet connection faster.
-Your connection speed depends on your plan, your location, satellite congestion, and obstructions.
-What the Gen 3 router does is remove the WiFi bottleneck, so your devices can actually reach the speeds your Starlink connection is delivering.
-If your Starlink pulls 200 Mbps but your Gen 2 router only delivers 47 Mbps to the bedroom, that is a router problem the Gen 3 fixes.
+What the Gen 3 router will not do: It will not make the satellite connection itself faster.
+Your Starlink internet speed still depends on your plan, your address, satellite congestion, weather, and obstructions.
+What the Gen 3 router can do is remove an in-home WiFi bottleneck, so devices farther from the router can make better use of the speed Starlink is already delivering.

 Full Specifications